cinchy-co/Documentation/data-syncs/supported-data-sync-sources/mongodb-collection/README.md

-# MongoDB Collection
+# MongoDB collection

-## 1. Overview
+## Overview

 [MongoDB](https://www.mongodb.com/what-is-mongodb/features) is a scalable, flexible NoSQL document database platform known for its horizontal scaling and load balancing capabilities, which has given application developers an unprecedented level of flexibility and scalability.

-### 1.1 Considerations
+### Considerations

-Please review the following considerations prior to setting up your MongoDB Collection data sync source:
+Please review the following considerations before you set up your MongoDB Collection data sync source:

 * We currently only support SCRAM authentication (Mongo 4.0+).
 * Syncs are column based.
 This means that **you must flatten the MongoDB source document** prior to sync by using a projection _(See section 2: Projection (JSON Object))_.